How segmented is my network?: Abstract

 \section{Abstract}

 Network segmentation is a popular security practice for limiting lateral movement, yet practitioners lack a metric to measure how segmented a network actually is.
-We introduce the first statistically principled metric for network segmentedness based on global edge density, enabling practitioners to quantify what has previously been assessed only qualitatively.
+We define segmentedness as the fraction of potential node-pair communications disallowed by policy (equivalently, the complement of graph edge density) and show it to be the first statistically principled scalar metric for this purpose.
 Then, we derive a normalized estimator for segmentedness and evaluate its uncertainty using confidence intervals.
 For a 95\% confidence interval with a margin-of-error of $\pm 0.1$, we show that a minimum of $M=97$ sampled node pairs is sufficient.
 This result is independent of the total number of nodes in the network, provided that node pairs are sampled uniformly at random.
-We evaluate the estimator through Monte Carlo simulations on Erd\H{o}s--R\'enyi, stochastic block models, and real-world enterprise network datasets, demonstrating accurate estimation and well-behaved coverage.
+We evaluate the estimator through Monte Carlo simulations on Erd\H{o}s--R\'enyi, stochastic block models, and real-world enterprise network datasets, demonstrating accurate estimation.
 Finally, we discuss applications of the estimator, such as baseline tracking, zero trust assessment, and merger integration.